 PLEASE PLEASE PLEASE:

 - NEVER put lard, coconut oil, petroleum jelly, soap, hydrogen peroxide or any other salve, liquid or solution or item on the tick to make it “back out on its own.”

 - NEVER burn its ticky tush with a match so it will “back out on its own” (summary of why)

-Sure, it sounds good to have a tick back out of its own volition, but it’s a HUGE mistake.
 Why?
-Because ANY TIME a tick backs out – whether gently, of its own volition OR at your urging or due to suffocation or anything you’ve rubbed into its little behind, THE TICK IS LIABLE TO PURGE THE POTENTIALLY DISEASE-CONTAINING CONTENTS OF ITS BODY INTO YOUR BLOODSTREAM.
+Because my sources suggest that ANY TIME a tick backs out – whether gently, of its own volition OR at your urging or due to suffocation or anything you’ve rubbed into its little behind, the tick is likely to purge the potentially disease-containing contents of its body into your bloodstream on its way out.

 The act of “backing out” might as well mean “dumping out.”
 And with the reports of tick-borne diseases seeming to increase every year, it’s important to do everything you can to PREVENT the dumping.